PaulSoderlind/EmpiricalFinancePhD/Readme.md

 1. The pdf file contains the lecture notes.

-2. The folder Data contains some data sets used in the notebooks, while the folder jlFiles contains .jl files with some functions used in the notebooks.
+2. The folder Data contains some data sets used in the notebooks, while the folder src contains .jl files with some functions used in the notebooks.

-3. The current version is tested on Julia 1.10.
+3. The current version is tested on Julia 1.11.